oap-project/raydp/doc/spark_on_ray.md

 ### Spark master actors node affinity

-RayDP will create a ray actor called `RayDPSparkMaster`, which will then launch the java process, acting like a Master in a tradtional Spark cluster.
+RayDP will create a ray actor called `RayDPSparkMaster`, which will then launch the java process, acting like a Master in a traditional Spark cluster.
 By default, this actor could be scheduled to any node in the ray cluster.
 If you want it to be on a particular node, you can assign some custom resources to that node, and request those resources when starting `RayDPSparkMaster` by setting